 “Welcome back!
 I say this to the ultimate come-back kid…Dievole has turned to a new chapter.” – Monica Larner, Wine Advocate

 In 2012, Dievole began a gradual renovation with the goal of making high-quality, terroir-driven wines.
-Farming is strictly organic (the estate will be certified organic with the 2016 vintage) with biodynamic practices, all work is done by hand, and only ambient yeasts are used for long fermentations in large cement tanks.
+Farming is strictly organic (the estate has been certified organic since the 2016 vintage) with biodynamic practices, all work is done by hand, and only ambient yeasts are used for long fermentations in large cement tanks.
 The team of Alberto Antonini (consulting oenologist), Giovanni Alberio (on-premise oenologist) and Lorenzo Bernini (agronomist) has effected incredible change in a very short period of time.
 We are thrilled about the future of this exciting project!

 View Producer Site